QuantumPL/site/content/publication/Paykin2017/index.md

 projects: []
 publication_types:
 - '1'
-abstract: This paper introduces QWIRE (``choir''), a language for defining quantum circuits and an interface for manipulating them inside of an arbitrary classical host language.
+abstract: This paper introduces QWIRE (\"choir\"), a language for defining quantum circuits and an interface for manipulating them inside of an arbitrary classical host language.
 QWIRE is minimal---it contains only a few primitives---and sound with respect to the physical properties entailed by quantum mechanics.
 At the same